ManuelFte/Google-Forms-to-Discord/README.md

-# googleFormToDiscord
+# Google Forms to Discord

-Automatically forwards Google Forms responses to Discord.
+Automatically forwards Google Forms responses to a Discord channel via a webhook.

 # Instructions